 Google Sheets & Asana

-DashboardsDashboards Dashboards provide a high-level view of the progress and status of projects you and your team are working on.
-Read more provide managers, team leads, and cross-functional contributors with the high-level view of projects they need.
-When you’re handling many projects, understanding how well they’re going can be a challenge.
-With Dashboard reporting in Google Sheets, you can use project data to create custom reports and visualizations to see what’s on track and what needs attention.
+When you’re handling many projects, understanding how well they're going can be a challenge.
+With reporting in Google Sheets, you can use project data to create custom reports and visualizations to see what’s on track and what needs attention.

-Once you have the projects you need on your Dashboard, simply click Open Report in Google Sheets in the headerheader The header is part of the user interface between the top bar and the main pane and lets users navigate projects.
-Read more of My Dashboard.
+Once you have the projects you need on your Portfolio, simply click Export to Google Sheets from the drop down menu next to your project header.
 Your Google Sheet will open in a new tab.
 First time users will need to authorize Asana to connect with their Google account.

 Once created, the data in your Google Sheet will automatically update every hour.